birdieee/Daily-Weather-/README.md

 ## Reflection

 As I wrap up this project, I feel a profound sense of accomplishment.
-WeatherAura is not just a testament to my technical skills but also a reflection of my passion and resilience.
+Daily-Weather- is not just a testament to my technical skills but also a reflection of my passion and resilience.
 It symbolizes the marriage of my two loves – technology and the great outdoors.

 ## Related Projects